Cowden: Parish church

 Parts of the parish straddle the Kent Water which forms the border with East Sussex and Surrey where the three counties meet.
 It is centred on the 13th-century church of St Mary Magdalene with its slender, wooden shingled spire, bomb-damaged during World War II and since re-shingled.
 The spire is barely perceptibly out of perpendicular, which gave rise to a rhyme:

 The church is built of sandstone, its tower and steeple timber-framed inside.
 The old bells were recast and rehung in 1911 to commemorate the reign of Edward VII and a sixth bell was added at the Coronation of George V.

 A stained glass window, by W Warren Wilson, given to the church in 1947, celebrates 'the remarkable preservation of this village during the years 1939-45' and features figures of St Bridget (representing the women of the parish), St Nicholas (for the sailors), St George (the soldiers and airmen), and St Mary Magdalene, all the company of Sir Walstan (the farmer bishop of Worcester Wulfstan (1062–95) representing the local farmers).
 Below them are 20th-century figures: a sailor, soldier, airman, a nurse, and others making up a representative group of people involved in World War II, all turned towards a Christ-figure whose protection they seek.
 The church is a Grade I listed building.

 The Queens Arms

 The Queens Arms is a mid 19th century Grade II listed public house at Hartfield Road.
 It is on the Campaign for Real Ale's National Inventory of Historic Pub Interiors.

 Transport

 Cowden railway station is on the Uckfield branch of the Oxted Line.
-It was the scene of a fatal crash in 1994.
 There is a regular service to London and Uckfield.
+The Cowden rail crash occurred just south of the station on 15 October 1994.